Novartis drug may help older breast cancer patients

 Researchers said the effect was likely to be linked to levels of reproductive hormones, which are lower in women who have been through the menopause.

-"This is not a treatment for ever woman with breast cancer," said Robert Coleman of Britain's Sheffield University, who led the study.
-But for women with low levels of female hormones, either due to aging or specific treatments to induce menopause, Zometa "appears very promising."
+"The results have shown that zoledronic acid should not be used routinely for the treatment of early breast cancer.
+However, for those with low levels of female hormones, due either to natural ageing or specific treatments to induce menopause, the approach appears very promising, as more women go on to rid themselves of the disease," said Robert Coleman of Britain's Sheffield University, who led the study.

-An analysis of the subset of older patients showed that at a the five-year follow-up, there was a 26 percent reduction in recurrence of tumors, Coleman said, as well as a 26 percent reduction in the risk of an early death.

-These strong results could lead to "a major new treatment approach" for post-menopausal patients, he said.
+He said the strong results in older women could lead to "a major new treatment approach" for post-menopausal patients.

 Zometa, which generated sales of $2.1 billion for Novartis in 2010, is an intravenous drug from a widely used class of osteoporosis medicines called bisphosphonates.